ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

 |Groupwork| Programming Challenge : Draw a Letter
 -------------------------------------------------

-Working in pairs, use the area below to use a turtle to draw a simple block-style letter or number that uses just straight lines (no curves or diagonals).
+Working in pairs, use the area below (or the |repl link|) to use a turtle to draw a simple block-style letter or number that uses just straight lines (no curves or diagonals).
 It could be one of your initials or a number from today's date.

 It may help to act out the code pretending you are the turtle.
 Remember that which way you turn depends on which direction you are facing, and the turtle begins facing north (towards the top of the page).